 Actively Managed Connections

-Curtailment is a core component of Active Management Connections and is the primary mechanism used to ensure that distributed energy resources (DERs) operate safely within distribution system limits.
-By limiting import and/or export during the hours of constrained system conditions, curtailment enables projects to interconnect more quickly or at lower cost than would be possible under a fully firm construct, while maintaining the foundational needs of safety and reliability that are paramount for the electric power system.
+Curtailment is a core component of Actively Managed Connections and is the primary mechanism used to ensure that distributed energy resources (DERs) operate safely within distribution system limits.
+By limiting import and/or export during the hours of constrained system conditions, curtailment enables certain projects to interconnect more quickly or at lower cost than would be possible under a fully firm construct, while maintaining the foundational needs of safety and reliability that are paramount for the electric power system.

 There are three components to a curtailment strategy for actively managed connections:

-Curtailment Target: The maximum MWh a customer’s DER facility can be curtailed to be an economically viable project.
+Curtailment Target: The level of annual energy curtailment (MWh) that a customer’s DER facility is expected, but not guaranteed, to experience under normal system conditions and that is generally considered economically feasible for participation in a flexible interconnection construct.

-Curtailment Allocation Methodology: The one or more methodologies that governs how curtailment is allocated among Flex IX projects when distribution system limits are reached (i.e which customer gets curtailed and when at a given location).
+Curtailment Allocation Methodology: The one or more methodologies that governs how curtailment is allocated among Flex IX projects when distribution system limits are reached (i.e., which facilities are curtailed and when at a given location).

-Curtailment Study: The methodology and the associated inputs, assumptions and outputs used to estimate curtailment for a given customer and/or location.
+Curtailment Study: The study methodology and the associated inputs, assumptions and outputs used to estimate expected curtailment for a given customer and/or location for planning and screening purposes.
+Curtailment studies provide indicative estimates only and do not represent operational guarantees.

-Below we describe each component in detail as well as the corresponding determinations that will be applied across actively managed offerings for the EDCs.
+Below, each component is described in further detail, along with the corresponding determinations applied across actively managed offerings by the EDCs.

 Curtailment Target